Upload a generalized VHD and use it to create new VMs in Azure

 - Review Plan for the migration to Managed Disks before starting your migration to Managed Disks.

-Get-Module -ListAvailable AzureRM.Computeto find the version.
+Get-Module -ListAvailable AzureRM.Computeto find your version.
 If you need to upgrade, see Install Azure PowerShell module.

 Sysprep removes all your personal account information, among other things, and prepares the machine to be used as an image.
-For details about Sysprep, see How to Use Sysprep: An Introduction.
+For details about Sysprep, see the Sysprep Overview.

-If you are running Sysprep before uploading your VHD to Azure for the first time, make sure you have prepared your VM before running Sysprep.
+If you plan to run Sysprep before uploading your VHD to Azure for the first time, make sure you have prepared your VM.

 - Sign in to the Windows virtual machine.